AtomicSponge/AtomicSponge.github.io/index.md

 <table style="width:75%;margin-left:auto;margin-right:auto;border:3px double;">
 <tr>
 <td style="text-align:left;padding:8px;">
     Hi I'm a software developer experienced in multiple fields of engineering, and with over 20 years of work in various positions.
-I started my interest in computers back when I was a child and have fostered this passion all of my life though my work and career.
+I started my interest in computers back when I was a child and have fostered this passion all of my life through my work and career.
 You can see a good example of my work on my personal GitHub portfolio.
-I'm very confident in my abilities and enjoy any challenging work I can find.
     <br/><br/>
     Please contact me for any inquiries, thank you!
 </td>